-The Elisha Mitchell chapter (now Blue Ridge Audubon) of the Audubon Society was formed in 1986.
+The Blue Ridge Audubon Chapter was formed in 1986 under the name Elisha Mitchell Audubon Society.
 To form a chapter, we had to to recruit fifty members, publish a newsletter, hold public meetings, and form a Board of Directors.
 The initial board was made up of retirees, government employees, private business people and students, all with the common goal of forming a local conservation group.

-After four months, we were officially chartered as the Elisha Mitchell chapter of the National Audubon Society, taking our name from Dr. Elisha Mitchell.
-Dr. Mitchell was a North Carolina native, a doctor of Divinity and an early conservationist.
+After four months, we were officially chartered as a chapter of the National Audubon Society, taking our name from Dr. Elisha Mitchell.
 Our membership grew and included both Buncombe and Henderson counties.

 One stipulation for forming a chapter was participation in a "major conservation project."
 Shortly after receiving our charter, we were asked to participate in the preservation of a parcel of land adjacent to Beaver Lake in Asheville, North Carolina.
 The land was scheduled to be developed as a strip mall.
 The chapter spearheaded the effort to preserve the property and now owns and manages it as the Beaver Lake Bird Sanctuary.